 "Dustclouds" is an epic fever-dream, chronicling a long night's journey into day.
 As his wedding carriage rides beneath a starlit night, Getz vows to enjoy the fruits of his labor.
 Having worked his whole life, he has finally married.
 Yet as he lies in his bride's embrace, Getz already starts to question his happiness.
 Deep within, he yearns for "the perfect," which puts strain on his marriage.
 As the night progresses, inner turmoil unravels the fabric of Getz's being.
 Years begin to pass like seconds.
 Time, identity and purpose become unstuck.
 And a great sadness is borne into his life.
 Getz longs for answers, but is terrified by what he could lose in his search for truth?
 What follows is a quest deep into his heart of darkness.
-Written by

 "So you too, divine figures, have turned to dust."